Peter HujarHorse in Harness (I)

 The composed portraits of lovers, friends, and artists of New York’s Downtown milieu, often photographed in Hujar’s own loft, capture each sitter in an unrestrained moment of openness and connection.

-The artist photographed the Palermo Catacombs during a 1963 trip to Italy with Paul Thek.
-The artist’s first monograph, Portraits in Life and Death (published 1976), juxtaposes several of these images with portraits of writers and artists from Hujar’s social circle.
+The artist photographed the Palermo Catacombs during a 1963 trip to Italy with the painter Paul Thek.
+Hujar’s first monograph, Portraits in Life and Death published in 1976, juxtaposes these images with portraits of writers and artists from his own social circle.